GeoffreyBooth/node-import-file-specifier-resolution-proposal/proposal.md

 1. Entry point files with `.js` extensions or are extensionless are parsed as ESM if they are within an ESM [package scope](#package-scopes-and-package-boundaries), or CommonJS otherwise.

-1. Entry point files that symlinks are parsed as ESM or CommonJS depending on whether the _target_ is in an ESM package scope or has an explicit file extension.
+1. Entry point files that are symlinks are parsed as ESM or CommonJS depending on whether the _target_ is in an ESM package scope or has an explicit file extension.

 1. If Node is run with the `--type=module` or `-m` command line flag, the entry point is parsed as ESM.